 Our functional currency is U.S. dollars.
 Foreign exchange risk arises from our and our lessees' operations in multiple jurisdictions.
 All of our aircraft purchase agreements are negotiated in U.S. dollars, we receive substantially all of our revenue in U.S. dollars and we pay our expenses primarily in U.S. dollars.
 We currently have a limited number of leases denominated in foreign currencies, maintain part of our cash in foreign currencies, pay taxes in foreign currencies, and incur some of our expenses in foreign currencies, primarily the Euro.
-A decrease in the value of the U.S. dollar in relation to foreign currency denominated leases and our expenses paid in foreign currencies.
-An increase in the value of the U.S. dollar in relation to foreign currencies decreases both our lease revenue received from foreign currency denominated leases and our expenses paid in foreign currencies.
+A decrease in the value of the U.S. dollar in relation to foreign currencies increases both our lease revenue received from foreign currency denominated leases and our expenses paid in foreign currencies decreases both our lease revenue received from foreign currency denominated leases and our expenses paid in foreign currencies.
 Because we currently receive most of our revenues in U.S. dollars and pay most of our expenses in U.S. dollars, a change in foreign exchange rates would not have a material impact on our results of operations or cash flows.
 We do not have any restrictions or repatriation issues associated with our foreign cash accounts.